uswitch/analytij/README.md

 #Terminology
 - *G.A*                    - [Google analytics](https://www.google.co.uk/analytics/)
-- *analytics-service*      - This is created by the function service.
+- *analytics-service*      - This is created by the service fn.
 - *account-id*             - This is your google analytics account id (you can see this in Account Settings in G.A)
 - *property-id*            - This is the property id listed inside G.A admin tab when you click on the property you want.
-- *custom-data-source-id*  - This is created when you click on Data import in the property section = *cost-data-file*         - This is your csv file containing your cost data.
+- *custom-data-source-id*  - This is created when you click on Data import in the property section
+- *cost-data-file*         - This is your csv file containing your cost data.

 # Service Accounts